-To date, the trust has not repurchased any of its shares.
-Given EGL's current size, share repurchases might have a limited impact on the discount as they would also serve to reduce liquidity and put upward pressure on EGL's ongoing charges ratio (its fixed costs being spread over a smaller asset base).
-Instead, EGL might be better served by working to increase its size.
+To date, the trust has not repurchased any of its shares, which is reasonable in our view.
+Given EGL's current size, we think that share repurchases would likely have a limited impact on the discount as they would also serve to reduce liquidity and put upward pressure on EGL's ongoing charges ratio (its fixed costs being spread over a smaller asset base).
+Instead, we believe that EGL would be better served by increasing its size.

 The board and manager share this view and more resource is being allocated to increase awareness of the trust among investors.
 This includes the appointment of Michael Hart to market EGL and work alongside Elspeth Dick in investor relations.
 The trust has also moved to making daily NAV announcements instead of the previous weekly announcements.
-The board and manager hope that this improved visibility will allow the market to form superior NAV estimates that should provide investors with a greater degree of comfort and ultimately contribute to reducing the discount and its volatility.
+It is hoped that this improved visibility will allow the market to form superior NAV estimates that should provide investors with a greater degree of comfort and ultimately contribute to reducing the discount and its volatility.